Are you planning on staying in a hostel? Here is the ultimate hostel packing list plus what you don’t need to pack for a hostel stay

 What not to pack for a hostel

 By all means, you won’t need a sleeping bag at a hostel.
 However cheap or out of shape the hostel you’re planning to stay at might be, they will provide a bed and a mattress.
 So don’t use up all the space in your backpack by packing a sleeping bag.

 Just like the sleeping bag, beddings are absolutely unnecessary to pack for a hostel.
 Hostels do provide bedsheets and bedcovers/blankets.
 So carrying them would be a waste of space.

 Unless your plan is to camp outside the hostel (which is unlikely), a tent would be extremely useless to pack for a hostel.

 4. A bad attitude (LOL)

-I am not saying you have a bad attitude but I am just saying if you have one of those days where you get grumpy and everything (or all days), it might be better for you and everyone else to exercise being nice since you’ll be sharing space with many other people that might not be very welcoming to someone with a bad attitude.
+I am not saying that you have a bad attitude but I am just saying that if you have one of those days where you get grumpy and everything (or all days), it might be better for you and everyone else to exercise being nice since you’ll be sharing space with many other people that might not be very welcoming to someone with a bad attitude.